The Captain and Me: Surround releases

 The album was originally released in Quadraphonic sound on the CD-4 Quadradisc system and also on Quadraphonic 8-track tape.
 The album was also released in 2002 remixed into 5.1 multichannel DVD-Audio, and on 14 September 2011, on hybrid stereo-multichannel Super Audio CD by Warner Japan in their Warner Premium Sound series.

 Artwork

-The artwork found on the front and back of the album features the band, including manager Bruce Cohn, dressed in 19th century western garments and riding a horse-drawn stagecoach beneath an unfinished modern freeway overpass.
+The artwork found on the front and back of the album features the band, including manager Bruce Cohn, dressed in 19th-century western garments and riding a horse-drawn stagecoach beneath an incomplete freeway overpass.
 "All that stuff came from the Warner Bros. film studios lot," Tom Johnston said.
 "It must've been a lot of work for the guys who brought up the horse team and the carriage and the clothes.
 It was fun to do—they had coffins out there, all kinds of crazy stuff."
 The photography was done by Michael and Jill Maggid.
-The setting for the cover was located at the Newhall Pass interchange of the Interstate 5 and California State Route 14 freeways near Sylmar, California that collapsed during the 1971 San Fernando earthquake.
+The setting for the cover was located at the Newhall Pass interchange of the Interstate 5 and California State Route 14 freeways near Sylmar, California, the incomplete bridge featured being one that partially collapsed during the 1971 San Fernando earthquake.
 This same section of freeway would collapse again during the 1994 Northridge earthquake.